Risk-Team/CAVAanalytics/README.md

 ```
 It is possible that the installation of loadR.java fails.
 The problem is probably related to the installation of rJava.
 Have a look at the [wiki
 page](https://github.com/SantanderMetGroup/loadeR/wiki/Installation) to
 solve the issue.
-If you are on Windows, [follow this instructions](https://cimentadaj.github.io/blog/2018-05-25-installing-rjava-on-windows-10/installing-rjava-on-windows-10/).
+If you are on Windows, [follow these instructions](https://cimentadaj.github.io/blog/2018-05-25-installing-rjava-on-windows-10/installing-rjava-on-windows-10/).

 ### 2) JupyterHub